BikerSam86/phi-field_correction/Supporting_Info.md

 [7] Randall, L., & Sundrum, R. (1999).
 Large Mass Hierarchy from a Small Extra Dimension.
 Physical Review Letters, 83(17), 3370-3373.

+[8] Mohr, P. J., Newell, D. B., & Taylor, B. N. (2016).
+CODATA recommended values of the fundamental physical constants: 2014.
+Reviews of Modern Physics, 88(3), 035009.

+[9] Antognini, A. et al. (2013).
+Proton Structure from the Measurement of 2S-2P Transition Frequencies of Muonic Hydrogen.
+Science, 339(6118), 417-420.

-## Appendix A: Orthogonal Waveform Mathematics
+## Appendix A: Orthogonal Waveform Mathematics with Spin

 ### A.1 Orthogonal Phase Basis